gedig/CSC305A4/README.md

 	sphere: 140, 300, 250, 65
 	sphere: 40, 450, 100, 50

+        A complete example can be found in scene.txt

 Included Features:
 	Complete lighting model; Ambient, Lambertian Diffuse, and Blinn-Phong Specular.
 	Scenes defined in external files, granting the ability to modify the scene without recompiling or even rerunning the application.
+        Ability to define materials and apply them to various objects and surfaces.
 	Ability to export images to png

+Data Structures Used:
+	Material:
+		A class that defines the various information necessary for calculations in the light model.
+		It includes QColor objects representing the ambient, diffuse, and specular coefficients of the material, as well as a phongExponent to be used for the specular.
+	PointLight:
+		A pointlight is simply a QVector3D representing its position and a QColor object representing its intensity and colour.
+	Sphere:
+		A sphere is a QVector3D representing the position, a float radius, and a material.

+	In the application, I have two lists for Spheres and Pointlights, and a hashmap of Strings and materials so they can be referenced by a name.